-Directors' report for the year ended 31 December 2021
+Directors' report for the year ended 31 December 2022

-The Directors present their report on the affairs of LungLife AI, Inc. (the "Company") and its subsidiary, referred to as the Company, together with the audited Financial Statements and Independent Auditors' Report for the year ended 31 December 2021.
+The Directors present their report on the affairs of LungLife AI, Inc. (the "Company") together with the audited Financial Statements and Independent Auditors' Report for the year ended 31 December 2022.